leric2/GROMORA-harmo/documentation/quality_control_calibration.md

 At that point, we also use the indiviual (cleaned) cycle to compute the standard deviation of TSys and Tb, using the global mean of all channel for Tsys and keeping a value for each channel in Tb.

+### Improvements

+Add threshold on the number of ADC overloads per cycle ?

 ## Calibration Level1a flags

+In addition to the outliers removal during the calibration, there are some further checks done on the calibrated data.
+These checks are done within the \textit{\textbf{check\_calibrated}} function and result in the creation of a set of flags that are saved in the level 1a.
+Contrary to the outliers detection, the flags are indicative of the data quality and do not lead to any data removal before level1a.
+Depending on the final use of the data, the user is then free to take these flags into account of not.
+Also the flags are determined for each calibration cycle (and not on individual spectrum) and are concerned with the followings parameters:

 2. After the calibration, we have a set of checks that are runned on the calibration cycle and are setting the following flags: